ryzo95/Milestone-Project-1/README.md

 The navigation bar clearly highlights the "Tickets" and "Newsletter" Pages.
 Here they can fill out the form on the page.
-The footer contains links to Facebook, Instagram, Twitter and .
+The footer contains links to Facebook, Instagram, Twitter and Youtube.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

-The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
-As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+As a returning visitor I want to find the Facebook Group link so that I can join and interact with others in the community.

-The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+The Facebook Page can be found at the footer of every page and will open a new tab for the user.
-Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
-Frequent User Goals
-As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.

-The user would already be comfortable with the website layout and can easily click the banner message.
-As a Frequent User, I want to check to see if there are any new blog posts.

-The user would already be comfortable with the website layout and can easily click the blog link As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+As a Frequent User, I want to see if there is a newsletter that I can sign up to for more detailed information and updates on future events.

+The navigation bar will take the user to the "Newsletter page" which will hva ethe daily newsletter and singup options for the user to fill in.

-At the bottom of every page their is a footer which content is consistent throughout all pages.
+At the bottom of the oage there is the footer.
-To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+The only content in the footer is the social media links and the copyright logo with a link to the homepage.

 Further Testing
-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Google Chrome browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 Known Bugs
+On mobile dvices the lineup content becomes squashed and looks untidy as a result.
-On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+On mobile devices the submission form of the "Newsletter" page extends into the section below further impeding the use of the form on mobile devices.
-A white gap can be seen to the right of the footer and navigation bar as a result.
-On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 Deployment
 GitHub Pages
 The project was deployed to GitHub Pages using the following steps...